Weird Egg in egg holder

 You’ll find that many dewormers that contain these ingredients are water-based which means that chickens are unwilling to drink the medicine (and this makes for hard work).
 In addition, some have other ingredients that are not registered or approved for egg-laying birds so always check the information on the packet!

-That’s why we consulted our poultry vet who developed our innovative feed-based dewormers - Worms Away plus Worm All!
-Both products are holistic and chickens are content to eat it when mixed into their regular feed.
-Importantly, they contain either Piperazine or Flubendazole which are both registered for use with egg-laying birds in Australia so that you can continue to enjoy their eggs during treatment.
+That’s why we consulted our poultry vet who developed our innovative feed-based dewormer - Worm All!
+Worm All is a holistic treatment and chickens are content to eat it when mixed into their regular feed over a 7-day period.
+Importantly, it contains Flubendazole (active ingredient), which is registered for use with egg-laying birds in Australia so that you can continue to enjoy their eggs during treatment.

-In addition, unlike other dewormers that just kill the parasite, both Worm All! and Worms Away contain a nutritional supplement.
+In addition, unlike other dewormers that just kill the parasite, Worm All! contains a nutritional supplement.
 This supplement supports hens in healing damage done to their gut lining by parasitic worms and gets them back to full health as quickly as possible.

 Useful tips to prevent and treat worms